Lee Johnson (wrestler)

 Lee Johnson (born December 13, 1997) is an American professional wrestler.
-He is signed to All Elite Wrestling (AEW) and also performs for its sister promotion Ring of Honor (ROH).
-Johnson is also known by his nickname "Big Shotty".
+He is signed to both All Elite Wrestling (AEW) and its sister promotion Ring of Honor (ROH), where he is a member of The Lethal Twist and its sub-group The Swirl.
+He is one-third of the ROH World Six-Man Tag Team Champions with fellow stablemates Jay Lethal and Blake Christian in their first reign as a team.

 Professional wrestling career

 Early career (2017–2020)

 Trained by AR Fox and Q. T. Marshall Johnson made his professional wrestling debut on 2017, working at World Wrestling Alliance 4 (WWA4) in Georgia.

 All Elite Wrestling / Ring of Honor (2020–present)

 Johnson made his All Elite Wrestling (AEW) debut on the April 7, 2020, episode of AEW Dark in a losing effort against his trainer Q.T.
 Marshall.
 Johnson subsequently joined his trainer's new stable The Factory alongside Cole Karter, Nick Comoroto, Aaron Solo, and QT Marshall.
 After the dissolution of The Factory, Lee Johnson began making appearances with the revived Ring of Honor.
 At Supercard of Honor, he unsuccessfully challenged Kyle Fletcher for the ROH World Television Championship.
 In October 2024, Johnson formed a tag team with E. J. Nduka, known as "LEEJ".
 In December 2024 at Final Battle Zero Hour, LEEJ turned heel after by attacking Gates of Agony (Bishop Kaun and Toa Liona) after losing to them in a tag match.

-Afterwards, the team quietly disbanded as Johnson formed an alliance with Blake Christian known as The Swirl.
+In 2025, LEEJ quietly disbanded as Johnson formed an alliance with Blake Christian known as The Swirl.
+On the January 1, 2026 episode of Ring of Honor Wrestling, Johnson and Christian added Jay Lethal to their alliance with the trio going by the name of "The Lethal Twist".
+On August 21 at Death Before Dishonor, The Lethal Twist defeated Dalton Castle and The Outrunners (Turbo Floyd and Truth Magnum) to win the ROH World Six-Man Tag Team Championship.